-2% of people in the North Coast Region participate in horse riding trail ride adults from the Moreton Bay region go horse riding
+2% of people in the North Coast Region participate in horse riding trail ride

 27% of community survey respondents participate in trail riding

 We need safer trail options other than the roads... cars do not slow down and spook the horses.
 We just need safer options for those who want to ride and do not live on acreage (survey respondent)